Simon Molesworth: Recognition

 In 1989, Molesworth was awarded the Australian Environmental Law Award for being a person who has "made an outstanding contribution to the development and understanding of environmental law in Australia".
 In 1994, he was appointed a Member of the Order of Australia for his "services to the community in the field of conservation and the environment in particular through the National Trust" and in 1995 he was awarded the State Environment Award by the Government of Victoria in recognition of his "significant contribution to environment protection in Victoria 1970-1995".

 In 2003, the Australian Government awarded him the Centenary Medal "For service to the community through heritage and the environment" and the United Nations Association of Australia awarded him the 2003 World Environment Day Award for Outstanding Service to the Environment.

-In 2006, Monash University awarded Molesworth its Distinguished Alumni Award "for outstanding professional achievement, inspirational leadership and exceptional human qualities" essentially for his commitment to the environment.

 In June 2012, Molesworth was elevated within the Order of Australia by being appointed an Officer of the Order of Australia for "distinguished service to conservation and the environment, to heritage preservation at national and international levels, to the professions and natural resource sectors, and to community health organisations".

-Molesworth was honored as a fellow in five professional institutes.